viktorbobryk/react_corse_2021/README.md

 Student works on the branch once accomplish assigment student have to create pull request(**to main branch**) and assign lector of the course to review.

-Lector reviewing the code after successfully passing of the review code will be approved and merged into **main** student branch.
+Lector reviewing the code after author reviewed student can merge code into **main** student branch.

-In case there are some comments from author, student have to resolve them (answer or refactor code accordingly) and push changes and lector will review it again.
+In case there are some comments from author, student have to fix and resolve them(press 'Resolve conversation'').
+In case user don't agree with comment or have any additional question, or comment wasn't clear he type question in conversation, we will try to resolve that.
+After all that student tweak code according to comments and push changes.
+If all conversation was resolved he can merge feature branch and delete(feature branch).

 **NOTE**: after merging feature branch into main one, feature branch have to be deleted.